Prix CIRCOM Regional 2025 Entry Pack

 Check criteria and entry requirements

-It is important that all entrants should check the criteria for each award category before entering.
+It is important to check category criteria as well as the general criteria above.
 Please make sure your programme does qualify for the award category you are choosing.
 If you enter in the wrong category, you may be disqualified or judges may be unable to consider your programme fully on its merits.

 Entrants should check they have filled in the online Entry Form fully and that the entry has been accepted.
-Any entry by any region is subject to confirmation by the CIRCOM Regional national co-ordinator of the broadcaster’s country or, if one is not assigned, by the President of the Prix.
+All entries are subject to confirmation by the CIRCOM Regional National Co-ordinator of the entering station’s country or, if one is not assigned, by the President of the Prix.

 Judging